Subscription billing

 We’ll go into more detail below, but in summary, the legislation dictates:

-• Businesses must allow online cancellation for subscribers who signed up online
+Businesses must allow online cancellation for California subscribers who signed up online

-• Signup - Businesses would be required to obtain “affirmative consent” to subscription billing terms separately from other portions of the contract, and retain verification of this consent for at least three years or one year after the contract ends, whichever is longer
+Signup - Businesses are required to obtain “express affirmative consent” to subscription billing terms, and retain verification of this consent for at least three years or one year after the contract ends, whichever is longer

-• Cancellation - Subscribers would have to be allowed to cancel in the same medium used to sign up for the subscription or in which the consumer is accustomed to interacting with the business
+Cancellation - Subscribers must be allowed to cancel in the “same medium” used to sign up for the subscription or in which the consumer is accustomed to interacting with the business

 Now let’s dig into how the ARL affects each aspect of subscription billing from signup to cancellation.